Ayush-l/mailReadExtension/README.md

 #BackEnd
     We wrote backend in Spring Boot(Java based BackEnd frameword).
     Created a class called mail to register all the mails send by user.
+    We used MongoDB atlas for a remote database.
     #Services
         Package containing all the service classes made.
         #MailService.java